thijskuilman/account-purser/README.md

 # Set up
 1. Clone the repo to any folder
 2. Rename .env.example to .env and place your Gmail Client_ID in this file
-3. Start the web server using the following command from your working directory: for example Python 2.X: `python -m SimpleHTTPServer 8000`, Python 3.X `python -m http.server 8000`
+3. Start a web server.
+You could use the following command from your working directory: Python 2.X: `python -m SimpleHTTPServer 8000`, Python 3.X `python -m http.server 8000`
 4. Load the URL http://localhost:8000/ into your browser.

 # Add new search queries